 For example, if a patient needs a medication that includes a severe risk of fatal interactions with opioids and the patient does not disclose his or her heroin use to his or her doctor, the potentially fatal interaction of the heroin and his or her prescription would not implicate the prescribing doctor.
 The patient did not honestly report his or her substance abuse, which would have been a very important factor in the prescribing doctor’s decision to prescribe that particular medication.

 Miscommunication between prescribing doctors and pharmacies can also easily lead to pharmacy errors.
 For example, if a pharmacist misreads a prescription or fails to double-check the prescription strength listed on the order and fills the order incorrectly, this could easily result in harm to the prescription holder.
 Other possible reasons for pharmacy errors include poor training, inexperience, failure to follow established drug prescription protocols and simple negligence.

 We Treat You Like Family & Help You Get Compensated For Your Pharmacy Error Injuries

 Throughout the process, you can rely on us to provide exceptional client service.
 We treat every client as we would a close friend or family member.
 Your calls and other communications will be returned promptly.
 You will be kept up to date on developments in your case.
 We will be there for you to answer your questions and concerns.

 It costs you nothing to learn if you have a case.
 To arrange a free initial consultation with a member of our legal team, contact our personal injury law firm online to speak with a dedicated member of our firm.
+You can also call us at 877-653-9655.
 We offer a flexible appointment schedule to accommodate your medical appointments and your employment commitments.
 We will also schedule home or hospital visits when you are unable to travel to our office.
-From our office in Birmingham, we represent people injured by pharmacy errors throughout central Alabama.
+From our office in Birmingham, we represent people injured by pharmacy errors throughout Central Alabama.